 At Lyndhurst, our local offer is made up of:

 Class Sizes: Lyndhurst Primary School is a two-form-entry mainstream school with up to 60 children in each year group, 30 children in each class.

-SEND Teaching Assistants s: With the exception of EYFS, where ratios of adults to children are higher, throughout the school, classrooms are run by the class teacher and we do not have class-based teaching assistants.
+SEND Teaching Assistants s- With the exception of EYFS, where ratios of adults to children are higher, throughout the school, classrooms are run by the class teacher and we do not have class-based teaching assistants.
 Children with more complex needs might be supported at our wave 2 and 3 levels of support by a SEND Teaching Assistant or Higher-Level Teaching Assistant (HLTA) in a targeted or specialist level of support.
 Typically, children who require this level of support will have an Education, Health and Care Plan (EHCP) which provides additional funding from the child’s home Local Authority.

 Accessibility- Lyndhurst is a mainstream school in a Victorian building set across 3 floors each with lift access.
 Accessible toilets are available on the ground and first floors.
 For more information about accessibility, please check our accessibility policy.

 Parent SEND coffee mornings - These run throughout the year and are interactive sessions where families in the communities are encouraged to attend to share experiences and learn more about the SEND offer at Lyndhurst.
 The schedule for these sessions will be published through the school website and emails.